OpenKnowledgeButton/OpenKnowledgeButton/README.md

 Building
 --------

 First, clone/download all of the source from GitHub.

-In Windows, run `makelinks.bat` to create symlinks to extension.js - these links are not handled by GitHub, which is why you unfortunately have to make them yourself.
-**NOTE:** You may need to open a command prompt as Administrator for this batch file to work.

-In UNIX-based OSes, you can run `makelinks.sh`.
+Then run `makelinks.sh`.
 Note that this will make hardlinks.

-**IMPORTANT OPERA NOTE:** Note that the Opera js file has .user.js in it - that's because without this,
-@include and @exclude directives will be ignored and your script will run on every page on the internet!
+### Safari Notes ###

-**IMPORTANT SAFARI NOTE:** Safari has a "security feature" that is not documented, gives no user feedback at all, and can be a HUGE time sink if you don't know about it!
+Safari has a "security feature" that is not documented, gives no user feedback at all, and can be a **huge** time sink if you don't know about it!
 If you have any files in your extension directory that are symlinks, Safari will **silently** ignore them.
 With Safari, a hard link will work, but a symbolic link will not.
 If you made the links yourself instead of using the batch file, and your extension is doing nothing at all in Safari, double check that!

-One last Safari quirk: if the directory does not end in ".safariextension", it will not be recognized by Safari.
+If the directory does not end in ".safariextension", it will not be recognized by Safari.
 Don't remove that from the name!

 Loading/testing the Extension in Browsers
 -----------------------------------------